Home » About Us » Staff

 Chief Operating Officer

-Kate served on the Board of Directors and Finance Committee of Planned Parenthood of Metropolitan Washington, DC, from 2004 to 2009, and from 2008 to 2011, she lived in Abu Dhabi, United Arab Emirates, where she was personally and professionally involved with a number of local and international organizations.
+Kate served on the Board of Directors and Finance Committee of Planned Parenthood of Metropolitan Washington, D.C., from 2004 to 2009, and from 2008 to 2011, she lived in Abu Dhabi, United Arab Emirates, where she worked with international organizations.

 Kate graduated from the University of Michigan, Ann Arbor, with a B.A. in English.